pbl64k/coursera-proglang-practice/section-5/section-5-problems.md

 `e1` should be evaluated (once) depending on the result of evaluating `e2` -- only if `e2` evaluates to `#f` in the latter case, and only if it doesn't in the former case.
-If `e1` is never evaluates, the entire expression should evaluate to `e2`.
+If `e1` is never evaluated, the entire expression should evaluate to `e2`.
 Neither `e1` nor `e2` should be evaluated more than once in any case.